meghavivekgaonkar/textify/README.md

 3. Run the application using Maven: mvn spring-boot:run
 ## Frontend React App

-The `textify-frontend` provides a clean, responsive user interface for your application.
+The `frontend` provides a clean, responsive user interface for your application.

 * Users can upload files through a simple form.